vespperhq/vespper/README.md

 The next steps are to configure your organization a bit more (connect incident management tools, build a knowledge base, etc).
 Head over to the [connect & configure](https://docs.merlinn.co/Getting%20started/Configure%20&%20connect) section in our docs for more information 💫

+#### Using DockerHub images

+If you want, you can pull our images from DockerHub instead of cloning the repo & building them from scratch.

+In order to do that,

 ### Updating Merlinn 🧙‍♂️

 1. Pull the latest changes: